 Worries About Stumbling Over Your Words Or Being Inarticulate

-Some people worry they'll stumble over their words or come across as inarticulate in their conversations, and be judged as nervous, awkward, or stupid because of it.
+Some people worry they'll stumble over their words or come across as inarticulate in their conversations, and be judged as nervous, awkward, or stupid.
 I'll share my thoughts on getting past this fear.

 To be clear I'm not covering how to deal with chronic stuttering or having trouble pronouncing specific sounds.
 I'm talking about everyday, occasional slip ups such as: